CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/11_styling.md

 After we have addeed the stylesheet CDN we are ready to start styling our app.

 With frameworks like tailwind we are provided with CSS connected to class names.
-This means that we can easily add styles to whatever html tag with just adding a class.
+This means that we can easily add styles to whatever html tag by just adding a class.

 The tailwind [webiste](https://tailwindcss.com/docs/what-is-tailwind) has  lot of reference colors and classes that we can use.